mzboito/Interspeech2018/README.md

 # Interspeech2018

-Files used for training of the models presented on Interspeech 2018 paper "Unsupervised Word Segmentation from Speech with Attention".
+Files used for training of the models presented on Interspeech 2018 paper *Unsupervised Word Segmentation from Speech with Attention*.

 Reference:
 @article{godard2018unsupervised,